-11.2.4 Whilst highway improvements are largely a strategic matter, the possible development of land off Station Road between the Industrial Estate and the A350, alongside the proposed expansion of the Bailie Gate Industrial Estate, provides an opportunity to explore the feasibility of creating another access point to the A350.
-Such an access could be more suited to cater for the lorries / HGVs that need to get to and from the industrial estate, and potentially reduce the amount of traffic queuing at the Station Road A350 junction.
-Whilst there are clearly cost implications of providing a new road, it does have the potential to address the existing issues which would otherwise be exacerbated by further development.
+9.2.4 Whilst highway improvements are largely a strategic matter, the possible development of land off Station Road between the Industrial Estate and the A350, alongside the proposed expansion of the Bailie Gate Industrial Estate, provides an opportunity to explore the feasibility of creating another access point to the A350.
+Such an access could be more suited to cater for the lorries / HGVs that need to get to and from the industrial estate, and potentially reduce the amount of traffic queuing at the Station Road A350 junction and improve the amenity of those using and living in this area.
+Whilst there are clearly cost implications of providing a new road, if it were feasible, it does have the potential to address these existing issues which would be exacerbated by further development.